gfreezy/xcode-pal/README.md

 - Xcode must be running for build/run commands to work (opening files will launch Xcode if needed)

 ## Release Notes

+### 0.0.3 (2025-07-21)

+🔧 **Bug Fixes & Improvements**

+- Fixed AppleScript execution issues by combining activate and keystroke commands
+- Changed keyboard shortcuts from `Ctrl+Cmd` to `Ctrl+Alt` for better compatibility
+- Improved error handling and debugging with detailed console logging
+- Enhanced AppleScript reliability for build and run operations

 ### 0.0.2 (2025-07-19)